 Another very, traditional, Romanian food is the humble kebap.
 Yes, popular throughout the same regions, Romanian traditional food like the kebap is easy Romanian street food available everywhere.

-If you are in Bucharest, a good place to taste Romanian kebab is at Dristor.
+If you are in Bucharest, and as an alternative to Romanian mici, try the Turkish-style kebabs is at Dristor.
 They have fresh, healthy salads to accompany the kebaps.
 Delicious.

 Between the Romanian skinless sausages and kebaps, it is easy to observe the influence of Turkey and Greece on the cuisine of Romania.
 Yogurt, cheese, and various, pork sausages are very common in Romanian cuisine.
 And they are good.